emmanuelnza2000/class_assesment_manager/README.md

 - Pull requests to `main`
 - Manual workflow dispatch

+## CI / Releases

+The GitHub Actions workflow will create a git tag and GitHub Release for the version in package.json on pushes to `main`.
+Docker image publishing is optional and disabled by default.

+To enable Docker image publish (release job will build & push):
+- For Docker Hub:
+  - Add repository secrets: `DOCKERHUB_USERNAME` and `DOCKERHUB_TOKEN` (or password).
+- For a private registry:
+  - Add repository secrets: `DOCKER_REGISTRY`, `DOCKER_USERNAME`, `DOCKER_PASSWORD`.

+If no Docker secrets are configured the workflow will skip Docker login/build/push but will still create the git tag and GitHub release.

 ## 📊 Monitoring & Health Checks

 ### Health Check Endpoint: `/health`